Mickey Newbury

-Milton Sims "Mickey" Newbury Jr. (May 19, 1940 – September 29, 2002) was an American singer-songwriter and a member of the Nashville Songwriters Hall of Fame.
+Milton Sims "Mickey" Newbury Jr. (May 19, 1940 – September 29, 2002) was an American singer-songwriter.
+He is a member of the Nashville Songwriters Hall of Fame.

 Early life and career

 Newbury was born in Houston, Texas, on May 19, 1940, to Mamie Ellen (née Taylor) and Milton Newbury.
 As a teenager, Newbury sang tenor in a moderately successful vocal group called The Embers.
 The group opened for several famous performers, such as Sam Cooke and Johnny Cash.
 Although Newbury tried to make a living from his music by singing in clubs, he put his musical career on hold at age 19 when he joined the Air Force.
 After four years in the military, he again set his sights on making a living as a songwriter.
 Before long, he moved to Nashville and signed with the prestigious publishing company Acuff-Rose Music.

 Newbury started out releasing singles of his own, with his first release being "Who's Gonna Cry (When I'm Gone)" in 1964; he also wrote songs for other artists.
 In 1966, country star Don Gibson had a Top Ten country hit with Newbury's "Funny, Familiar, Forgotten Feelings" while Tom Jones scored a world hit with the same song.

 In 1968, Newbury saw success with four Top 5 songs across four charts: "Just Dropped In (To See What Condition My Condition Was In)" No. 5 on the Pop/Rock chart by Kenny Rogers and the First Edition; "Sweet Memories" No. 1 on Easy Listening by Andy Williams; "Time is a Thief" No. 1 on the R&B chart by Solomon Burke; and "Here Comes the Rain Baby" No. 1 on the Country chart by Eddy Arnold.
 This feat has not been repeated.